-It also bears mentioning that in addition to permitting claims by foreign incorporated companies, Article 25(2)(b) of the ICSID Convention also provides qualified jurisdiction for foreign-controlled locally incorporated entities (LIEs).
-A foreign incorporated company is defined as 'any juridical person which had the nationality of a Contracting State other than the State party to the dispute'.
+In addition to permitting claims by foreign-incorporated companies, Article 25(2)(b) of the ICSID Convention also provides qualified jurisdiction for foreign-controlled locally incorporated entities (LIEs).
+19 A foreign-incorporated company is defined as 'any juridical person which had the nationality of a Contracting State other than the State party to the dispute'.